Sign up for my monthly newsletter and receive a free aromatherapy ebook.

 Esalen massage has a reputation as a relaxing massage with long, flowing strokes.
 The massage does include other techniques, such as stretches, passive joint movement, and rhythmic rocking.
 But it's the flowing strokes that encourage you to feel fully connected and integrated.

 Developed over years at the Esalen Institute in Big Sur, California, this type of massage has roots in many other methods of working with the body.
 Swedish massage was a big influence, as was Charlotte Selver's sensory awareness work that focuses on your ability to monitor sensation from within.

-Other influences include oriental medicine; meditation; yoga stretches; somatic mind-body psychology; gestalt practice; the teachings of Ida Rolf, Moshe Feldenkrais, and Milton Trager; and the energy work of polarity therapy and cranial-sacral technique, according to the The Esalen Institute.
+Other influences include oriental medicine; meditation; yoga stretches; somatic mind-body psychology; gestalt practice; the teachings of Ida Rolf, Moshe Feldenkrais, and Milton Trager; and the energy work of polarity therapy and cranial-sacral technique.
 Attention to breathing is also an important part of the massage.

 In some ways, Esalen is more of an approach to massage than a specific technique.
 This approach gives "attention to the whole person rather than a summary of parts" and recognizes the innate capability for self-healing within each person, according to "Bodywork with a Place in History" in the March/April 1997 issue of Massage Magazine.